The ActingWeb open-source project has several applications available, mostly free, or supported by open-source contributions.

 Related Services

-Personal memory storage accessible through AI assistants via MCP protocol.
+Personal AI Agent Collaboration Space accessible through AI assistants via MCP protocol.

 Open Source